 Unintentional Discrimination Against Minority Tenants With Criminal Records

-1. Does the Criminal History Policy Have a Discriminatory Effect?: The accuser must provide evidence to show that the policy adversely affects those of a certain race or national origin more than other groups of people.
-State or local statistics should be used to prove this point, but if they are not available, national statistics can also be used.
-Each case is unique and therefore must use specific facts, such as tenant records, local criminal statistics and census data, to support their claim.
+1. Does the Criminal History Policy Have a Discriminatory Effect?
+The accuser must provide evidence to show that the policy adversely affects those of a certain race or national origin more than other groups.
+State or local statistics should be used to prove this point but, if they are not available, national statistics can also be used.
+Each case is unique and, therefore, must use specific facts such as tenant records, local criminal statistics, and census data to support their claim.

-In addition, landlords cannot refuse to rent to prospective tenants who have been arrested, but not convicted, because an arrest does not mean the person is guilty of any crime.
+In addition, landlords cannot refuse to rent to prospective tenants who have been arrested but not convicted because an arrest does not mean the person was guilty of any crime.
 Therefore, the landlord cannot prove that this individual poses any increased risk to the other tenants at the property.

 Finally, the landlord must take into account how recently the crime occurred.
 It will be harder to justify refusing to rent to a prospective tenant if the crime occurred 20 years ago.

-3. Is There a Less Discriminatory Alternative?: If the landlord is able to prove that they have a legitimate reason for having their criminal records policy in place, then it is now up to the accuser to prove that there is another, less discriminatory way, for the landlord to achieve this goal.
-This could include looking at other factors in addition to looking at the tenant’s criminal history, such as the tenant’s history of tenancy, age at time of criminal offenses or the tenant’s efforts to rehabilitate after the offenses.
+3. Is There a Less Discriminatory Alternative?
+If the landlord can prove that they have a legitimate reason for having their criminal records policy in place, it is up to the accuser to emphasize a less discriminatory approach by the landlord.
+This could include looking at other factors in addition to looking at the tenant’s criminal history, such as the tenant’s history of tenancy, age at time of criminal offense, or the tenant’s efforts to rehabilitate after the offenses.

 Intentional Discrimination Against Minority Tenants With Criminal Records

-A landlord could be accused and convicted of discrimination if he or she treats tenants with similar criminal records differently.
-If two prospective tenants have similar criminal pasts, but are different races, and the landlord makes exceptions for one tenant and not the other, this could be a violation of Fair Housing.
+A landlord could be accused and convicted of discrimination if tenants with similar criminal records are treated differently.
+If two prospective tenants have similar criminal pasts but are from two different races, and the landlord makes exceptions for one tenant and not the other, this could be a violation of Fair Housing.

-For example, if all other factors are similar, renting to an Asian man who was convicted of stealing a car, but refusing to rent to a Hispanic man who was convicted of stealing a car, could lead you to be accused of and potentially convicted of housing discrimination.
-Another example of intentional discrimination during the tenant screening process would be telling someone who sounded African American over the phone that their criminal record would disqualifying them from renting your property, but allowing someone who sounded Caucasian over the phone to view the property despite having a similar criminal record.
+For example, if all other factors are similar, renting to an Asian man who was convicted of stealing a car but refusing to rent to a Hispanic man who was convicted of stealing a car could lead to an accusation and potential conviction for housing discrimination.

-It is up to the prospective tenant to provide evidence to prove that the landlord discriminated against him or her because he or she is a member of a certain group and treated other prospective tenants with similar criminal histories differently because they belong to a different race or group.
-The landlord will have to provide evidence to prove that there is some other factor, besides race, that caused him or her to rent to one tenant and not the other.
-The landlord can still use other qualifying standards, which are not considered discriminatory, in order to choose a tenant, such as the tenant’s ability to pay rent on time.
+It is up to the prospective tenant to provide evidence that the landlord discriminated against them because they are a member of a certain demographic.
+The landlord will have to provide evidence to prove that there is some non-discriminatory factor that led them to exclude a tenant.
+The landlord can still use other qualifying standards not considered discriminatory, such as the tenant’s ability to pay rent on time.